01 of 50

 11 of 50

-Opt for Basic Elements To Create a Functional Laundry Room
+Opt for Basic Elements to Create a Functional Laundry Room

-What this basic white laundry room from Divine Custom Homes may lack in lots of decorate touches, it more than makes up with functional components.
+What this basic white laundry room from Divine Custom Homes may lack in lots of decorative touches, it more than makes up with functional components.
 The stacked washer and dryer save precious floor space, closed storage cabinets and open shelving are abundant, the big sink will always be useful.
-But one of the best elements are the rolling laundry carts with an undercounter storage spot.
+But one of the best elements are the rolling laundry carts with an under-counter storage spot.
 Those carts can pick up dirty laundry from around the house and return the freshly washed clothes.Continue to 12 of 50 below.

 12 of 50

-Create Laundry Room Interest with Unique Flooring
+Create Laundry Room Interest With Unique Flooring

 This laundry room featuring Whirlpool appliances is located directly off a master bath and uses colors that tie the two together.
 But the most striking feature is the choice of flooring.
 In addition to the natural slate, the designer added a band of river rock tiles that makes the entire space pop.Continue to 13 of 50 below.